-Counseling Center Spring 2021 Services and Updates
+Counseling Center Summer 2021 Services and Updates

 Due to utmost concerns for health and safety during this time of COVID-19, the Counseling Center is continuing to offer its services online.
 While this changes the way many of our services look, we are committed to continuing to provide mental health services to UIC students in remote ways.

 - Initial Consultation: For many students, the first contact with the Counseling Center comes through an initial consultation.
 To schedule this appointment, please call us at 312-996-3490.
 On the day of your scheduled appointment, you will call this number again in order to access our initial paperwork.
 Once you submit your completed paperwork, our receptionist will alert your initial consultation counselor, who will send you link to a secure online video platform (Zoom PHI, etc.).
 At the time of your appointment, your counselor will connect with you using the chosen online platform.
 This conversation typically lasts for for 30-45 minutes; be sure to have a safe, private space for this conversation and for any future therapy appointments.
 You can expect to talk about what concerns bring you to the Counseling Center and to answer some questions about your history.
 Some students find that talking with a counselor once is sufficient to resolve the immediate concern.
 If further services would be beneficial, your counselor will then make a recommendation.
 For example, your counselor may think you are a good fit for the brief individual therapy, group therapy, psychiatry services, and/or themed workshops we offer at the Counseling Center.
 Your counselor may also recommend other services on campus or perhaps specialized or longer-term counseling in the community instead of services at the Counseling Center.
 For further information about our scope of services, you can read more here.